-March 8, 2018 4840 Miss The project will not cause a significant adverse impact to the historic resource proposed. as The project will cause a significant adverse impact to the historic resource as proposed l.
-California Register-eligible Historic District or Context: The project will not cause a significant adverse impact to a California Register-eligible historic district or context as proposed. ible The project will cause a significant adverse impact to a California Register-eliginal historic district or context as proposed. ible Project Impacts Demolition The proposed project will have a significant impact on the individually eligible historic resount 4840 Mission Street, which will be demolished.
-Demolition would remove all characteristics of the individually eligible building and would materially impair its ability to be a significance. ter- New Construction Staff finds that the construction of the proposed Project would not affect offsite historic resource including the City Landmarks at 35-45 Onondaga Avenue and 1000 Cayuga Avenue, and buildings individually identified in the NCD Historic Resource Survey.
-Although the design at cale of the project will not be compatible in massing or details with nearby historic resources, oblysical separation between new construction and such resources reduces the potential for direct impacts.
-The proposed project may alter the setting of some of these nearby individually muildings.
-However, the overall integrity of these resources will not be affected by the project. the and the rect ual PART II: PRINCIPAL PRESERVATION PLANNER REVIEW ignature: c: Virnaliza Byrd, Environmental Division/ Historic Resource Impact Review File
+March 8, 2018 CASE NO. 2016-012 4840 Missio The project will not cause a significant adverse impact to the historic resource as proposed.
+The project will cause a significant adverse impact to the historic resource as proposed.
+California Register-eligible Historic District or Context: The project will not cause a significant adverse impact to a California Register-eligible historic district or context as proposed.
+The project will cause a significant adverse impact to a California Register-eligible historic district or context as proposed.
+Project Impacts Demolition The proposed project will have a significant impact on the individually eligible historic resource at 4840 Mission Street, which will be demolished.
+Demolition would remove all character-defining features of the individually eligible building and would materially impair its ability convey its historic significance.
+New Construction Staff finds that the construction of the proposed Project would not affect offsite historic resources, including the City Landmarks at 35-45 Onondaga Avenue and 1000 Cayuga Avenue, and the buildings individually identified in the NCD Historic Resource Survey.
+Although the design and scale of the project will not be compatible in massing or details with nearby historic resources, the physical separation between new construction and such resources reduces the potential for direct or indirect impacts.
+The proposed project may alter the setting of some of these nearby individual buildings.
+However, the overall integrity of these resources will not be affected by the project.
+PART II: PRINCIPAL PRESERVATION PLANNER REVIEW Signature:

+Virnaliza Byrd, Environmental Division/ Historic Resource Impact Review File